DocBear71/veteran-symptom-tracker/README.md

 ### Desktop (Chrome/Edge)
 1. Click the install icon in the address bar
-2. Or: Menu → Install Veteran Symptom Tracker
+2. Or: Menu → Install Universal Symptom Tracker
 3. App opens in its own window

 ## 🔒 Privacy & Data